 What Is Omega 3 – Omega 3 Secrets

 I hope that after reading that, you have a better idea of what Omega 3 is.
 For more easy-to-understand information about Omega 3, I highly suggest you download this free report on Omega 3.
 You can also purchase a relatively inexpensive ebook, called Omega 3 Secrets via the link above, after downloading the report.

 What Is Omega 3 – References1.
 Institute of Medicine.
 Dietary Reference Intakes for Energy, Carbohydrate, Fiber, Fat, Fatty Acids, Cholesterol, Protein, and Amino Acids.
 Washington, D.C.: National Academies Press; 2002.
 (National Academy Press) 2.
 Kris-Etherton PM, Harris WS, Appel LJ.
 Fish consumption, fish oil, omega-3 fatty acids, and cardiovascular disease.
 Circulation.
 2002;106(21):2747-2757.
 (PubMed) 3.
 Smit EN, Muskiet FA, Boersma ER.
 The possible role of essential fatty acids in the pathophysiology of malnutrition: a review.
 Prostaglandins Leukot Essent Fatty Acids.
 2004;71(4):241-250.
 (PubMed) 4.
 Wikipedia (What is Omega 3?)

-Filed under What Is Omega 3?Tags: pufa fatty acid, Essential fatty acid, omega 3 fatty acids
+Filed under What Is Omega 3?Tags: ala omega, pufa fatty acid, omega 3 sources, omega 3 consumption